 Natural disasters are often hard to define because they can vary based on the area affected and the number of people affected.

 However, there are some traditionally accepted events that are defined as a natural disaster.
-For example, a hurricane or tropical storm is normally considered a natural disaster, due to the amount of damage that can occur, the number of people that can be affected, and the large distance the event can impact.
+For example, a hurricane or tropical storm is normally considered a natural disaster due to the amount of damage that can occur, the number of people that can be affected.

 Natural disasters are sometimes referred to as catastrophes within the insurance world, meaning it’s a severe disaster; either natural or man-made.